 - Consolidating high volumes of data from different types of internal and external sources to provide a holistic view of business operations

 - Joining disparate datasets to enable deeper analytics

 One downside of the ETL architecture is rebuilding the data pipeline each time business rules and data format requirements change.
 To address this problem, there is another architecture: ELT Data Pipeline (yes you guessed it correct: Extract, Load, Transform).
 Rather than transforming the data on a processing server like ETL, ELT first loads the data into a data warehouse and then transforms the data in the data warehouse.
 This seemingly minor shift changes a lot.
 Instead of converting huge amounts of raw data, it moves directly into a data warehouse or data lake.
 Then, it can be processed and structured as needed, at any moment, fully or partially, once or numerous times.

-Logward follows the ELT architecture of data pipeline in a batch mode.
-Let's dig a bit deeper on how each component of ELT works at Logward.
+Logward follows the ETL architecture of data pipeline in a batch mode.
+Let's dig a bit deeper on how each component of ETL works at Logward.

 Logward receives data from different stakeholders in numerous formats through various modes.
 Some of the modes through which Logward receives data: